DragonPlayerX/ScreenshotManager/README.md

         - You can revert the organization and move all images back to the main folder
         - You can customize the naming of directories and files in MelonPreferences file

+---

+### Planned Features

+- Automatic loading of new screenshots without pressing reload or switching category
+- Maybe some things with the information of world and players in the metadata from screenshots which are taken with LagFreeScreenshots

+---

 ### Menu Screenshot

 ![UI Screenshot](https://i.imgur.com/VXotdbg.png)